Texas: Administrative divisions

-Texas has 254 counties, which is more than any other state by 95 (Georgia).
+Texas has 254 counties, more than any other state.
 Each county runs on Commissioners' Court system consisting of four elected commissioners (one from each of four precincts in the county, roughly divided according to population) and a county judge elected at large from the entire county.
 County government runs similar to a "weak" mayor-council system; the county judge has no veto authority, but votes along with the other commissioners.

 Although Texas permits cities and counties to enter "interlocal agreements" to share services, the state does not allow consolidated city-county governments, nor does it have metropolitan governments.
 Counties are not granted home rule status; their powers are strictly defined by state law.
 The state does not have townships—areas within a county are either incorporated or unincorporated.
 Incorporated areas are part of a municipality.
 The county provides limited services to unincorporated areas and to some smaller incorporated areas.
 Municipalities are classified either "general law" cities or "home rule".
 A municipality may elect home rule status once it exceeds 5,000 population with voter approval.

 Texas also permits the creation of "special districts", which provide limited services.
-The most common is the school district, but can also include hospital districts, community college districts, and utility districts (one utility district near Austin was the plaintiff in a landmark Supreme Court case involving the Voting Rights Act).
+The most common is the school district, but can also include hospital districts, community college districts, and utility districts.
 Municipal, school district, and special district elections are nonpartisan, though the party affiliation of a candidate may be well-known.
 County and state elections are partisan.